Current business situation

 Do not use your left hand when passing or receiving items as it is considered unclean.

-Bahrainis' show respect for seniority, that visitors should also observe e.g. ensure that an older or more senior person walks through the door first.
+Bahrainis' show respect for seniority, so visitors should also observe this e.g. ensure that an older or more senior person walks through the door first.
 Similarly, if walking together, the guest or senior person should be on the right of the group as a mark of respect.

 It is considered offensive to sit with the soles of your shoes or feet facing the other members of your group.

 Bahraini men are usually addressed by their first given name.
 For example, Mr Khalid Bin Abdullah Al-Jasem has the given name of Khalid, is the son of Abdullah and his tribe or family grouping is Al-Jasem.
 He would therefore be called Mr Khalid.

 If invited to dinner, it can generally be assumed that only males will attend the function, women frequently have separate functions.

 If you invite a Bahraini to dine with you, do not include his wife in the invitation unless you have prior indication that she may accept.

 Australian companies are advised to spend time investigating the market, obtain professional advice where appropriate and thoroughly investigate the issues in entering the market and establishing business relationships.

 Australian firms wishing to operate in this country should commit to the highest level of corporate behaviour and familiarise themselves with Australia's law and penalties pertaining to bribery of foreign officials.